STORM-IRIT/Radium-Engine/Docs/material.md

 **Note** that, if needed, an application could bypass the builder factory and construct directly a render technique.
-More, as the material is associated to the RenderObject component and not to the Render technique, an application with its own specifi renderer could not use at all this functionality.
+More, as the material is associated to the RenderObject component and not to the Render technique, an application with its own specific renderer could not use at all this functionality.

 ## Engine material management workflow
 For now (master v1), the engine manage only one default material corresponding the the Blinn-Phong BSDF.